top of page

 mathematical background

-I am currently a first-year PhD student at Columbia University.
+I am currently a second-year PhD student at Columbia University.
 My main interest lies in Algebraic Number Theory.
 I also enjoy its connection with Algebraic Geometry and Representation Theory.

 I obtained my undergraduate degree in Mathematics at the University of Cambridge and my master's degree at ETH Zürich (ranked top of the year).
 My master's thesis was on Euler characteristics of moduli spaces and was supervised by Rahul Pandharipande and Johannes Schmitt.